cas397/RepData_PeerAssessment1/Reproducible Research Assignment 1 Final.md

 abline(v = newMedianSteps, lwd = 2, col = "orange")
 mtext(text = paste("New Median Steps = ", as.character(newMedianSteps)), at = c(newMedianSteps))
 ```
-## Are there differences in activity patterns between weekdays and weekends?

 Finally, we want to see if there are any difference in activity patterns on weekdays and weekends.
 We will need to use the data set with no missing values.
 First, we will need to covert the date column from factor to date and then add a column that indicates whether the date occured on a weekday or weekend.

 ```{r, Adding Weekdays}